Toward Agentic Software Engineering Beyond Code: Framing Vision, Values, and Vocabulary: SE Foundations and Evolution

-\textbf{\textit{Agile software development}} marked a paradigm shift in SE with its people-centeredness, collaborative approach, focus on working software, and ability to pivot in response to changes \cite{manifesto2001manifesto}.
+\textbf{\textit{Agile software development}} marked a paradigm shift in SE with its people-centeredness, collaborative approach, focus on working software, and ability to pivot in response to changes.
 Agile methods, \textit{eXtreme Programming} and \textit{Scrum}, came to dominate the SE industry \cite{hoda2018rise}.
 Agile SE researchers studied its newly introduced roles, practices, artefacts, its impact on related (sub)disciplines (e.g., requirements engineering, project management) and integration with seemingly contradictory approaches (e.g., CMMI, safety-critical systems) \cite{hoda2018rise}.
 Lean principles manifested through \textbf{\textit{Kanban}}.
 Extending the coverage of the SDLC, \textbf{\textit{DevOps}} connected development and operations.
-Agile became a default/standard \cite{digitalai2024stateofagile}.
+Agile became an industry default/standard \cite{stateOfAgile}.

-With the recent resurgence of AI, there was renewed interest in augmenting SE with AI support.
-Dam et al. \cite{dam2019towards}, proposed a conceptual framework of \textbf{\textit{AI/ML powered agile}}.
-Building on that, Hoda et al. proposed \textit{\textbf{Augmented Agile}}, an AI-powered agile project management approach, combining the `human heart' (e.g., humans values and concerns) with `AI brains', imagined as an \textit{agile co-pilot} acting as a team member \cite{hoda2023augmented}.
-However, these efforts remain conceptual, without application in industrial contexts.
-They foreshadowed what became \textbf{\textit{GenAI/LLM powered SE practices}}, such as LLM-based multi-agent systems for SE \cite{he2025llm}.
-In a review of 395 papers focused on the use of LLM-based solutions for SE challenges, Hou et al. found a strong focus on individual SE activities, with \textit{software development}, (programming or coding), being the most researched SE activity \cite{hou2024large}.
-Recently, Zhang et al. proposed \textbf{\textit{AgileGen}}, an agile-based generative software development through human-AI teamwork framework, focused on maintaining consistency between the generated software and user requirements \cite{zhang2025empowering}.
-While others have called for GenAI to be human-centered \cite{russo2024generative}.
+The use of intelligent techniques to support various activities of the SE lifecycle has been of interest over the years \cite{perkusich2020intelligent}.
+In 2019, a conceptual framework of \textbf{\textit{AI/ML powered agile}} was proposed \cite{dam2019towards}.
+Building on that, a vision of \textit{\textbf{Augmented Agile}}, an AI-powered agile project management approach, combining the `human heart' (e.g., humans values and concerns) with `AI brains', imagined as an \textit{agile co-pilot} team member was proposed \cite{hoda2023augmented}.
+These techniques and conceptual ideas foreshadowed \textbf{\textit{GenAI/LLM powered SE practices}}, such as LLM-based multi-agent systems for SE \cite{he2025llm}.

+A review of 395 papers on the use of LLM-based solutions for SE found that \textit{software development} (i.e., coding and related) was the most researched activity while human-intensive activities (e.g., RE, design, management) were the least explored \cite{hou2024large}.
+Recently, \textbf{\textit{AgileGen}}, focused on maintaining consistency between the generated software and end-user requirements was proposed \cite{zhang2025empowering}.
+Others have called for GenAI to be human-centered \cite{russo2024generative}.